 Madrid, January 17, 2019.
-Medical errors are the third leading cause of death in the United States and, according to data from the World Health Organization, occur in 8 to 12% of all hospitalizations.
+Medical errors are the in the United States and, according to data from the World Health Organization, occur in 8 to 12% of all hospitalizations.
 In a 2005 national study of adverse events in Spain, the rate was around 10%.
 This results in unnecessary suffering for the patient and increasing healthcare costs, leading to possible consequences for the physician.

 However, this damage can be prevented through comprehensive systematic approaches to patient safety.
 Since many of these errors are due to deficiencies in the logic of clinical thinking, they can be mitigated with the implementation of cognitive strategies associated with relational reasoning.

 When we learn in different areas, from reading to mathematics, we use a set of mental mechanisms to recognize patterns that are known as relational reasoning.
 "Explicit reasoning training in relational strategies can help younger physicians more efficiently organize their knowledge, increase the accuracy of their clinical reasoning, and reduce the risk of diagnostic errors," according to a team led by Denise Dumas, professor of Research Methods and Statistics at the University of Denver (Colorado, United States) in a publication in the American Medicine.